 Medical Diagnoses Related to Feeding: reflux issues, difficulty transitioning from gastric tube (G-tube) to oral feedings, not meeting feeding development milestones, poor weight gain/loss, concerns of adequate nutrition, repeated episodes of pneumonia or respiratory illness

-Sensory-Based or Behavioral Feeding Issues: fewer than 20 foods in diet, refusal or avoidance of certain food textures, temperatures, colors, flavors, food groups, gagging or vomiting, irritable at mealtime, unexpected mealtime behaviors (crying, running from table, anxiety, etc.)
+Sensory-Based Feeding Differences: fewer than 20 foods in diet, refusal or avoidance of certain food textures, temperatures, colors, flavors, food groups, gagging or vomiting, irritable at mealtime, unexpected mealtime behaviors (crying, running from table, anxiety, etc.), parent stress of child’s diet or at mealtime

 How does feeding therapy help?